nightscout/trio-docs/docs/EN/settings/configuration/preferences/Open-iAPS.md

 To use, navigate to your connected Nightscout instance.
 Click the lock icon at the top right and enter your API secret.
 Next, click the now visible "+" sign at the top right.
 A "Log a Treatment" menu will open up.

 To enter carbs, select the "carb correction" event type.
 Fill in the required blanks and click "Submit Form".
-Open-iAPS will read any carb entries in Nightscout and adjust insulin delivery as configured.
+Trio will read any carb entries in Nightscout and adjust insulin delivery as configured.

 To configure loop status, pump, or to bolus:

 1. Select the "announcement" event type.
-2. For "entered by" enter `remote` (Before Open-iAPS-main v0.1.0 it was `freeaps-x-remote` instead)
+2. For "entered by" enter `remote` (Before Trio-main v0.1.0 it was `freeaps-x-remote` instead)
 3. In additional notes, state one of the following options:

 * To bolus, enter `bolus:(amount)` (ex: `bolus:0.5`).